 - If the refrigerant level is very low, the AC compressor will not engage.
-Charge the AC system for a couple of minutes with the engine running, and you should notice the AC compressor engage / kick in once you add enough refrigerant into the system.
+Charge the AC system for a couple of minutes with the engine running, and you should notice the AC compressor engages/kick in once you add enough refrigerant into the system.

 What if your Mercedes-Benz A/C doesn’t work after a recharge?

-If you used a recharge kit to top off your A/C system but the air conditioner still doesn’t blow cold air then it may be time to take your car in to a auto repair shop for A/C diagnosis.
-A profesional needs to perform a dye test and check the system for leaks.
+If you used a recharge kit to top off your A/C system but the air conditioner still doesn’t blow cold air then it may be time to take your car into an auto repair shop for an A/C diagnosis.
+A professional needs to perform a dye test and check the system for leaks.

 Mercedes-Benz Air Conditioning Service Cost